hello world!

 A chemical peel treatment starts with a consultation with your chosen medical provider, who determines the optimal type of peel depending on your skin issue, desired goals, and budget.

-The Results of Chemical Peel
+Chemical Peel Results

 Chemical peels improve the skin’s tone and texture.
 After the top skin layer peels off, the newly grown skin is brighter and smoother.
 The treatment reduces the appearance of wrinkles around the mouth and eyes, scars, age spots, and other skin imperfections.

-Chemical Peel Risks and Side Effects
+Chemical Peel Side Effects

 Depending on the type of chemical peel, you may experience the following side effects: